Jewellery Making For Beginners

 Entry requirements: None

-Read more about this course on the CSM Short Course blog http://csmshortcourses.myblog.arts.ac.uk/
+Read a student's review of this course here on the CSM Short Courses Blog.

 Please note: This course is for students aged 18 and older

 Angela Cork is an established Silversmith and Jeweller who has shown work in many prestigious galleries.
 Her work can also be seen in Public collections including the Birmingham Museum and City Art gallery, The Goldsmith's Company Collection and The P&O Makower Collection in The National Museum of Wales.
 She is a tutor at Bishopsland Workshops - a recognised residency for Jewellers and Silversmiths and her studio is based in London's Kingsgate Workshops.
 Angela's work can be seen at: www.angelacork.co.uk